© Queensland Government

 Rabbits eat pasture and crops, compete with native animals, cause soil erosion, and prevent regeneration of native vegetation.

-Introducing, keeping and selling rabbits in Queensland is illegal and penalties apply.
-Limited numbers of permits for domestic rabbits are available from Biosecurity Queensland for research purposes, public display, magic acts, and circuses.
+Introducing, keeping and supplying rabbits in Queensland is illegal and penalties apply.
+Limited types of permits for domestic rabbits are available from Biosecurity Queensland for research purposes, public display, magic acts, and circuses.
 Before a permit is granted, guidelines must be met.

 You can support a national rabbit mapping project by reporting rabbit populations.